zibraproject/zibraproject.github.io/workplans.md

 This work package will commence in April 2016.

 ### WP4: Mobile Zika sequencing in Brazil (with FIOCRUZ, Evandro Chagas Institute)

+This work package starts at end of May 2016.